 Professor Gary Rolfe and colleagues (2001) describe another useful framework for self-reflection in their book ‘Framework for Reflective Practice’.
 It’s based around three simple questions:

-What – describe a particular situation, then focus on achievements, consequences, responses, feelings and any problems.
+– describe a particular situation, then focus on achievements, consequences, responses, feelings and any problems.

-So what – discuss what you have learnt about yourself, relationships, models, attitudes, cultures, actions, thoughts, understanding and any improvements.
+– discuss what you have learnt about yourself, relationships, models, attitudes, cultures, actions, thoughts, understanding and any improvements.

-Now what – identify what you need to do in the future in order to improve future outcomes and develop your learning.
+– identify what you need to do in the future in order to improve future outcomes and develop your learning.